USS Marmora (1862): Yazoo City and later service

-Marmora remained in the area for some time, and then served on duty controlling illegal trading, and was reported as of May 17, to be patrolling in the area from the river town of Napoleon, Arkansas to Island No. 76.
-As of May 20, Marmora was part of the Sixth Division of the Mississippi Squadron, which was assigned to the region between Vicksburg and the Arkansas River.
-On August 23, Owen reported that Marmoras stern was in poor condition, while Gibson reported on September 13, that the vessel had been visited by smallpox.
+Marmora remained in the area for some time, and then was assigned duties controlling illegal trading, and was reported as of May 17, to be patrolling in the area from the river town of Napoleon, Arkansas, to Island No. 76.
+As of May 20, she was part of the Sixth Division of the Mississippi Squadron, which was assigned to the region between Vicksburg and the Arkansas River.
+On August 23, Owen reported that the ship's stern was in poor condition, while Gibson reported on September 13 that the vessel had been visited by smallpox.
 In February 1865, Marmora accepted the surrender of seven Confederate soldiers, and that same month escorted the ironclad USS Cincinnati to New Orleans, Louisiana.
 On February 21, she was reported as having been temporarily transferred to the West Gulf Blockading Squadron.
 By April 1, she had been returned to the Sixth Division of the Mississippi Squadron.